“Variety’s the very spice of life, that gives it all its flavor.”

 4. Curry.
-While most store-bought curries contain nightshade-spices, there is one AIP-friendly curry powder you can buy.
-I also have two recipes for curry blends that you can make at home.
+While most store-bought curries contain nightshade-spices, I have two recipes for curry blends that you can make at home.
 This is an easy flavor boost.
 Just pour your cup of bone broth into a small saucepan, add 1/4 teaspoon curry powder, bring to a boil, reduce heat, simmer 1 minute, and enjoy.

 5. Scallions.
 Did you know that scallions have 120 times more antioxidants than regular onions?
 The secret is in the greens.
 Add a cup of bone broth to a small saucepan.
 Thinly slice a scallion – both the bulb and the greens – and add both to the pan.
 Bring to a boil, reduce heat, and simmer 2 minutes.
 You can strain it, or use a spoon this time and enjoy your broth like a mini soup.